Home

 People exposed to the virus should wear a mask (N95 is best) for 10 days and get tested for the virus on day 5 (or as soon as possible if symptoms appear), test again after an additional 2 days and test a third time after another 2 days, even if initial tests were negative.

-Individuals who test positive should mask immediately and isolate at home for at least five days.
-They should follow the existing recommendations for coming out of isolation, which in all cases require masking around other people until day 10, avoiding travel, and refraining from contact with people who are immune-compromised.
+Individuals who test positive should mask immediately and should follow the existing recommendations, which in all cases require masking around other people until day 10, avoiding travel, and refraining from contact with people who are immune-compromised.

 Symptoms for the vaccinated are generally mild.
 Initial symptoms of COVID-19 are similar to those of a bad cold, with a runny nose, sneezing, headache and a sore throat.
 If you are experiencing cold-like symptoms, get tested.